crookedneighbor/scryfall-client/README.md

 ### getBackImage(String size='normal') -> Array<String>

 Returns a Promise that resolves with an Array of image urls of the back of the card.
 In almost all cases, this will resolve with an Array with 1entry that is [Scryfall's URL for the backside of a card](https://img.scryfall.com/errors/missing.jpg).
 For [transform cards](https://scryfall.com/search?q=layout%3Atransform), it will resolve with an Array with one entry that is the back face of the card.
-For the front side of [meld cards](https://scryfall.com/search?q=layout%3Ameld), it will resolve with an Array with 1 entry that is the melded version of the card.
-FOr the back side of [meld cards](https://scryfall.com/search?q=layout%3Ameld), it will resolve with an Array of two urls, which are the two front sides of the card.

 The default format parameter is `'normal'`.
 As of the writing of this documentation, the valid values are: